signalleaf/signalleaf.github.com/source/_posts/2014-02-06-4-of-the-worst-things-to-do-when-starting-a-podcast.markdown

 what you should *not* do is just as important as understanding what you *should* be doing - sometimes more important.
 These are the things that will drive you to drink, if you're not careful.
-These the things that you should avoid doing, at all costs.
+These are the things that you should avoid doing, at all costs.

 ![](/images/blog_posts/stop_drinking.jpg)